Disney anthology television series: Walt Disney's Disneyland (1954–1958)

 The program spawned the Davy Crockett craze of 1955 with the airing of a three-episode series (not shown over the course of consecutive weeks) about the historical American frontiersman, starring Fess Parker in the title role.
 Millions of dollars of merchandise relating to the title character were sold, and the theme song, "The Ballad of Davy Crockett", became a hit record that year.
-Three historically based hour-long programs aired during late 1954/early 1955, and were followed up by two dramatized installments the following year.
+Three historically based hour-long programs aired during late 1954 and early 1955 and were followed up by two dramatized installments the following year.
 The TV episodes were later edited into two theatrical films.

 On July 17, 1955, the opening of Disneyland was covered on a live television special, Dateline: Disneyland, which is not technically considered to be part of the series.
 It was hosted by Art Linkletter, with whom Walt Disney had worked out a deal prior to the opening to allow Linkletter to lease a shop on Main Street in return for the broadcast.
 Art Linkletter was assisted by Bob Cummings and Ronald Reagan, and the program featured various other guests, including various appearances of Walt himself as he dedicated the various lands of Disneyland.